What's a CDL Class A Training Program Like?

 - Practice the parallel parking

-- Street training—Once you’ve mastered the driving range, it’s time to roll out to the nearby streets and highways to solidify your newly gained skills.
+- Street training—Once you’ve mastered the driving range, you'll head out with your instructor to nearby streets and highways to solidify your newly gained skills.
 In this stage, you will be able to apply everything you’ve learned about operating your vehicle in traffic, maintaining your distance, paying attention to the signs, and checking your mirrors.
-Be careful, and watch out for those low bridges!

 - Knowledge test about operating the vehicle